LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 Due to the limitations of context mapping, some other changes were needed, with the most important one relating to the specific versions of the bundle.
-This can be seen by calling [https://linkedsoftwaredependencies.org/bundles/npm/n3](https://linkedsoftwaredependencies.org/bundles/npm/n3) with the `"Accept: application/ld+json"` header or by accessing the more human friendly [URL](https://linkedsoftwaredependencies.org/bundles/npm/n3.jsonld).
+This can be seen by calling [https://linkedsoftwaredependencies.org/bundles/npm/n3](https://linkedsoftwaredependencies.org/bundles/npm/n3) with the `"Accept: application/ld+json"` header..
 There the bundle now contains links to its corresponding modules, providing semantic links between them.
 Additionally, some tags were added to provide identifiers and link to the original repository.